 In the upcoming weeks, the BSE is prepared to post the Draft IEP document revision on the CSDE website for public comment.
 Following the public comment period, we will continue to engage with stakeholders to design an implementation plan.

 It is important to note that the current IEP document will remain in use across the state for the entirety of the 2019-2020 school year.

 The Bureau of Special Education, together with the RESC Alliance, is conducting two sessions for Charting the LifeCourse, a universally-designed person-centered planning framework, to assist individuals and families of all abilities and ages to develop a vision of a good life.

 To learn more about the sessions for this important tool as well as how to register, visit Summer 2019 LifeCourse Planning Tools Professional Learning Sessions flyer .

-Directors of Special Education and Pupil Personnel Services and Transition Contact Persons:
+Special Education Leaders and Transition Contact Persons,

-The Bureau of Special Education is engaged in a partnership with the Department of Rehabilitation Services and the Department of Developmental Services to assist in supporting students who will be transitioning to adult supports and services.
+The Bureau of Special Education is engaged in a partnership with the Department of Rehabilitation Services (DORS) and the Department of Developmental Services (DDS) to assist in supporting students who will be transitioning to adult supports and services.